fiws/clu/README.md

 #### clu.stop(cb)
 Stops the master process and all workers.
 Callback gets called when all workers disconnect.

+#### clu.stopWorkers(cb)
+Stops the all workers but not the master process.
+Callback gets called when all workers disconnect.

 #### clu.increaseWorkers(num, cb)
 Spawns x amount of new workers.
 Will cb after all new workers are listening.